microsoft/Windows-DevRel/Samples/AudioEditor/README.md

 For example, if you loaded in a podcast, `FlowerTalk.mp3`, about different flower species and wanted a 45 second snippet about sunflowers, you would set the duration to 45 seconds and the keyword to "sunflower".
 The app would then cut out whichever 45 second snippet of the podcast is most relevant to sunflowers and load it into the audio player for you to listen to.

+***This document is a high-level overview of how this sample works and how to get set up to run it.
+Head over to [CodeWalkthrough.md](./CodeWalkthrough.md) for a breakdown of the entry point functions for this sample.***

 ## Set Up

 You will need to have Visual Studio installed with the latest workloads for WinAppSDK and WinUI 3 development.
 You can find instructions on how to set up your environment [here.](https://learn.microsoft.com/en-us/windows/apps/windows-app-sdk/set-up-your-development-environment?tabs=cs-vs-community%2Ccpp-vs-community%2Cvs-2022-17-1-a%2Cvs-2022-17-1-b#install-visual-studio)